eantoranz/rebase--/README.md

 - no _smart/best-effort_ rename detection.
 - no interactive mode. (**It could be a feature!!!** Take your pick).
-- it does not allow (currently) to start working on the updated working tree if there is a conflict.
+- it does not allow (currently) to start working on the updated working tree in the middle of the rebase if there is a conflict.

 # main options